code-dot-org/code-dot-org/apps/README.md

   ```
   git status
   ```
-and look for something like `public/blockly -> blockly-package` in the output.
+and look for something like `public/blockly -> apps-package` in the output.
 [NEEDS VALIDATION].

 1. If the symlink is in place, then when you run later builds of blockly, your results should show up in Dashboard.